 - Always replace the toner cartridge when a notification appears on the machine. - Fault may occur if you use toner other than the recommended type. - When adding toner, do not turn off the main power.
-If you do, settings will be lost. - Store toner where it will not be exposed to direct sunlight, temperatures above 35°C (95°F), or high humidity. - Store toner horizontally. - Do not shake the toner cartridge with its mouth down after removing it.
+Otherwise, settings will be lost. - Store toner where it will not be exposed to direct sunlight, temperatures above 35 °C (95 °F), or high humidity. - Store toner on a flat surface. - Do not shake the toner cartridge with the opening face down after removing it.
 Residual toner may scatter. - Do not repeatedly install and remove toner cartridges.
 This will result in toner leakage.

-Follow the instruction on the screen regarding how to replace a toner cartridge.
+Replace the toner cartridge when the following message appears on the display.
+Follow the instruction on the screen regarding how to replace the toner cartridge.